sfrdmn/ehealth-africa-hiring-quiz/Readme.md

 ```

 Because integers are represented as floating point numbers with MAX of approx. _1.79e+308_, the algorithm runs in O(n) linear
 time.
-The limitation is that it can only validates perfect numbers with <= 309 digits, i.e. the first 12 perfect numbers.
+The limitation is that it can only validate perfect numbers with <= 309 digits, i.e. the first 12 perfect numbers.
 To validate
 any arbitrary perfect number, assuming bounded memory, the algorithm would have a O(n^2) complexity, where n is equal to x
 in f(x) [[1]][triangle]